 In addition to the many guided tours on offer at the tour shopfronts in Kuching (and online), it’s also possible to do take self-guided day trips to many of the nearby attractions, making use of the convenient (and cheap!) local buses.
 For those on a budget and stretching out their ringgit, the self-guided options are nearly as easy and significantly cheaper.

 Here are the three awesome day trips that I took from Kuching, including everything you need to know if you want to visit them self-guided.
-Alternatively, if you’d prefer to take a guided tour, I’ve also included some options for Kuching day tours from Viator.

 1. Hang Out at Semenggoh Nature Reserve